Academic Advising and Support Services

 Other Support Services

-Providing 24/7 access to information through its website and Golden OpporTUnities Handshake online tool, Career Services maintains information on internships and other pre-professional work experiences; hosts job fairs that provide information on potential employers; maintains job vacancy information from a variety of sources; and arranges campus interviews with more than 100 prospective employers.
-Because employers start very early in their search for talent, students are encouraged to meet with staff members to work on a résumé, schedule a mock interview, and begin the career planning process as soon as they arrive on campus.
+Career Services maintains information on internships and other pre-professional work experiences; hosts job fairs that provide information on potential employers; maintains job vacancy information from a variety of sources; and arranges campus interviews with prospective employers, providing 24/7 access to information through its website www.hireTUgrads.com and the online tool Golden OpporTUnities Handshake.
+Employers start very early in their search for talent; so, students are encouraged to meet with Career Services staff members to work on a résumé, schedule a mock interview, and begin the career planning process as soon as they arrive on campus.

 The Alexander Health Center (AHC) provides medical care to students.
 The AHC has the capability to perform routine lab work (including pregnancy and STI testing) onsite, immunizations (including the flu vaccine), allergy shots, well-woman exams, and health education.
-The AHC is staffed by a nurse practitioner as well as a caring team of staff and nurses.
+Visit charges, labs, medications, and any fees accrued will be billed to the student’s insurance.
+The AHC is staffed by a nurse practitioner, as well as a caring team of staff and nurses.
 Office hours are Monday through Friday 8:00 a.m. to 5:00 p.m. (closed 12:00 p.m. to 1:00 p.m.).
 Students are encouraged to call the AHC at 918-631-2241 to schedule appointments.
 While the AHC does its best to accommodate the needs of all students, appointment times do fill up quickly.
 Careful adherence to the schedule is observed to ensure all students scheduled get adequate time with a provider to address their medical needs.
 Students should bring their identification and proof of insurance with them to their visit.

 The AHC does not provide in-house imaging.
 Students will be referred out for imaging studies (i.e. X-rays or CT scans), which will be followed up and addressed by the AHC care team.
 Referrals placed to specialty care may also sometimes be required.
 The AHC staff do their best to ensure that referrals are placed to an organization covered by the patient’s insurance.
 All costs incurred at outside facilities (co-pays, procedure fees, etc.), as well as the cost of prescription medications, are the responsibility of the student.